How to activate your brain's superpowers.

 Before the 21st century, most experts thought the cerebellum wasn't involved in how we think.
 But new research shows a link between the cerebellum and multiple cognitive processes.

-Aerobic exercise may help adults with clinical depression relieve their symptoms, according to a new systematic review and meta-analysis of eligible clinical trials.
+Aerobic exercise may help adults with clinical depression relieve symptoms, according to a systematic review and meta-analysis of clinical trials.

 The ability to laugh at oneself is linked to happier romantic relationships and better sex life, according to new research.